Moulino/angular-resource-editor/README.md

 ## Usage example

-The easiest way to understant how this module works is to see it in action.
+The easiest way to understand how this module works is to see it in action.
 In this section, we'll configure it for manage to resources on remote api : category and task.

 The category api returns a collection of objects like this :
 ```javascript